 "Histories never conclude; they just pause their prose.
 Their stories are, if they are truthful, untidy affairs, resistant to windings-up and sortings-out.
-They beat raggedly on into the future...."
+They beat raggedly on into the future..."
 Simon Schama

-While Big Bend is famous for its natural resources and recreational opportunities, the park is also rich in cultural history.
+Big Bend is a gift from those who came before us.
+Often referred to as Texas' Gift to the Nation, Big Bend is famous for its natural resources and recreational opportunities, the park is also rich in cultural history.
 Native peoples lived in and/or passed through this area for thousands of years.
 Their presence is evidenced by pictographs and archeological sites.
 In more recent history (the last 500 years) Texas has been claimed by six different nations!

 From prehistoric Indians to ranchers, miners to park visitors.